About Thesaurus Day

 The Thesaurus lists synonyms (words with the same or similar meaning) for words.
 It allows you to avoid repetition in writing and speeches.
-It also lists antonyms…words with opposite meaning.
+It also lists antonyms…words with opposite meanings.

 Enjoy today appreciating the value of the Thesaurus.
 If you haven’t seen it in a while, take a moment to browse through it.

 Did You Know?
-There is no synonym for “Thesaurus”.
+There is no synonym or antonym for “Thesaurus”.

 How to Celebrate Thesaurus Day